Johann Büttikofer: First expedition

 On the first expedition, Büttikofer was accompanied by a Dutchman, Carolus Franciscus Sala of Leiden, who had previously served in the Royal Netherlands East Indies Army and had also collected zoological specimens in present-day Angola.
 Venturing into areas in the lands of the Gola people along the Saint Paul River that had never before been visited by Europeans, Büttikofer and Sala were highly successful in their collecting activities.
-Among their finds was the first ever complete specimen of the zebra duiker (Cephalophus zebra).
-Suffering from a range of adversities, rapacious local chieftains, malaria and other tropical medical afflictions, Büttikofer and Sala next set up a collecting station at Robertsport.
+Among their finds was the first complete specimen of the zebra duiker (Cephalophus zebra).
+Suffering from a range of adversities, rapacious local chieftains, malaria, and other tropical medical afflictions, Büttikofer and Sala next set up a collecting station at Robertsport.
 Here, Sala's condition worsened, and he died on 10 June 1881 and was buried in a mission cemetery.
-Büttikofer continued collecting, now in the company of the Liberian hunter Jackson Demery, and also visited the various coastal trading posts in eastern Liberia, until severe ill health forced him to return to Europe.
+Büttikofer continued collecting, now in the company of the Liberian hunter Jackson Demery; he also visited the various coastal trading posts in eastern Liberia, until severe ill health forced him to return to Europe.

-During a lengthy period of convalescence, Büttikofer wrote an extensive account of his findings, in Dutch, which was published in 1883 in the journal of the Netherlands Royal Geographical Society, whose translated title is: "A Report on Liberia: Results of a Journey of Exploration Undertaken by J. Büttikofer and C. F. Sala in the Years 1879-1882."
-When Prof. Schlegel died in 1884, Büttikofer was appointed Curator of Birds.
+During a lengthy period of convalescence, Büttikofer wrote an extensive account of his findings, in Dutch, which was published in 1883 in the journal of the Netherlands Royal Geographical Society, whose translated title is: "A Report on Liberia: Results of a Journey of Exploration Undertaken by J. Büttikofer and C. F. Sala in the Years 1879-1882".
+When Prof. Schlegel died in 1884, Büttikofer was appointed curator of birds.